romanaumov/AI-Dev-Course-ToDo-project/README.md

 ## Author

-Created as part of the AI Dev Course
+Created as part of the AI-Dev-Zoomcamp

 ## Acknowledgments